-- (β) (a) Prior to the completion and adoption of the updated priorities developed pursuant to Water Code section 85306, the interim priorities listed below shall, where applicable and to the extent permitted by law, guide discretionary State investments in Delta flood risk management.
-Key priorities for interim funding include emergency preparedness, response, and recovery as described in paragraph (1), as well as Delta levees funding as described in paragraph (2). - (1)Delta Emergency Preparedness, Response, and Recovery: Develop and implement appropriate emergency preparedness, response, and recovery strategies, including those developed by the Delta Multi-Hazard Task Force pursuant to Water Code section 12994.5. - (2)Delta Levees Funding: The priorities shown in the following table are meant to guide budget and funding allocation strategies for levee improvements.
+(a) Prior to the completion and adoption of the updated priorities developed pursuant to Water Code section 85306, the interim priorities listed below shall, where applicable and to the extent permitted by law, guide discretionary State investments in Delta flood risk management.
+Key priorities for interim funding include emergency preparedness, response, and recovery as described in paragraph (1), as well as Delta levees funding as described in paragraph (2).

+(1) Delta Emergency Preparedness, Response, and Recovery: Develop and implement appropriate emergency preparedness, response, and recovery strategies, including those developed by the Delta Multi-Hazard Task Force pursuant to Water Code section 12994.5.

+(2) Delta Levees Funding: The priorities shown in the following table are meant to guide budget and funding allocation strategies for levee improvements.
 The goals for funding priorities are all important, and it is expected that, over time, the California Department of Water Resources must balance achievement of those goals.
 Except on islands planned for ecosystem restoration, improvement of nonproject Delta levees to the Hazard Mitigation Plan (HMP) standard may be funded without justification of the benefits.
-Improvements to a standard above HMP, such as that set by the U.S. Army Corps of Engineers under Public Law 84-99, may be funded as befits the benefits to be provided, consistent with the California Department of Water Resources' current practices and any future adopted investment strategy. (end β)
+Improvements to a standard above HMP, such as that set by the U.S. Army Corps of Engineers under Public Law 84-99, may be funded as befits the benefits to be provided, consistent with the California Department of Water Resources and any future adopted investment strategy.

-(β) Priorities for State Investment in Delta Integrated Flood Management Categories of Benefit Analysis β- Goals β Localized Flood Protection - β Levee Netw ork β Ecosystem Conservation 4 Protect existing urban and adjacent urbanizing areas by providing 200- year flood protection.
+Goals Localized Flood Protection Levee Network Ecosystem Conservation 4 Protect existing urban and adjacent urbanizing areas by providing 200- year flood protection.
 Protect water quality and water supply conveyance in the Delta, especially levees that protect freshwater aqueducts and the primary channels that carry fresh water through the Delta.
-Protect existing and provide for a net increase in channel-margin habitat. - 2 Protect small communities and critical infrastructure of statewide importance (located outside of urban areas).
-Protect flood water conveyance in and through the Delta to a level consistent with the State Plan of Flood Control for project levees.
+Protect existing and provide for a net increase in channel-margin habitat.
+2 Protect small communities and critical infrastructure of statewide importance (located outside of urban areas).
+Protect flood water conveyance in and through the Dleta to a level consistent with the State Plan of Flood Control for project levees.
 Protect existing and provide for net enhancement of floodplain habitat.
-3 Protect agriculture and local working landscapes. end β) Protect cultural, historic, aesthetic, and recreational resources (Delta as end β) = Protect existing and provide for net enhancements of wetlands. (end β)
+3 Protect agriculture and local working landscapes.
+Protect cultural, historic, aesthetic, and recreational resources (Delta as Protect existing and provide for net enhancements of wetlands.